wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 Module 12: Creating a <a href="#KnowledgeMining">Knowledge Mining</a> Solution

-The above course and AI-102 focuses on the use of <strong>pre-packaged</strong> services for AI development, not on the development of custom models using Azure Machine Learning, which is covered by <a target="_blank" href="https://docs.microsoft.com/en-us/learn/certifications/courses/dp-100t01">3-day Course DP-100T01-A: Designing and Implementing a Data Science Solution on Azure</a>.
+The above course and AI-102 focuses on the use of <strong>pre-packaged</strong> services for AI development, not on the development of custom models using Azure Machine Learning, which is covered by <a href="#DP-100">DP-100 (below)</a>.

 Resources:
    * <a target="_blank" href="https://cloudacademy.com/quiz/38235/">Preview 45 min.
 Exam: Designing and Implementing an Azure AI Solution (AI-102)</a>